brano-holy/arch-linux-installer/README.md

 3. Edit config file as you preffer.

-4. Run `./arch-linux-installer -c path/to/config.conf`
+4. Run `bash ./arch-linux-installer -c path/to/config.conf`

 Dependencies
 ------------